KingPrice/Secure-File-Management-Application/README.md

 Removed unfuctionsal LDAP portion
 # TO DO
-1. Make client.py work a bit more smoothly
+1. add ldap functionality
-2. add ldap functionality
+2. add login to make sure users can login to LDAP server
-3. add login to make sure users can login to LDAP server
+3. make the logigg work as the command is used.
 4. ...
 5. complete this list.